Great British Railway Journeys: Series 15 (2024)

+Series 16 (2025)

 Books

 Great British Railway Journeys, written by Charlie Bunce with a foreword by Michael Portillo, was published by Collins in January 2011.

 Great Victorian Railway Journeys, written by Karen Farrington with a foreword by Michael Portillo, was published by Collins in January 2012.

 The Complete Great British Railway Journeys, an amalgam of the above two books, was published by Collins in January 2015.

+In October 2020, Greatest British Railway Journeys was published to mark the programme's 10th anniversary.